A New Perspective

 A New Perspective is a 1964 studio album by jazz trumpeter Donald Byrd.
 It was released on the Blue Note label as BLP 4124 and BST 84124.

 In 2017, it was ranked at number 194 on Pitchfork's list of the "200 Best Albums of the 1960s".
 The album was remastered by Rudy Van Gelder in 1998.

 Inspiration

+The album features a fusion of jazz with spirituals, and features a vocal choir singing wordlessly to accompany the instruments.

 About the project, Byrd said: "I mean this album seriously.
 Because of my own background, I've always wanted to write an entire album of spiritual-like pieces.
 The most accurate way I can describe what we were all trying to do is that this is a modern hymnal.
 In an earlier period, the New Orleans jazzmen would often play religious music for exactly what it was - but with their own jazz textures and techniques added.
 Now, as modern jazzmen, we're also approaching this tradition with respect and great pleasure."